 During the unlock bypass mode, only the Unlock Bypass Program and Unlock Bypass Reset commands are valid.
-To exit the unlock bypass mode, the system must issue the two-cycle unlock bypass reset command sequence (see Table 12).
-The device will then be ready for the next operation.
+To exit the unlock bypass mode, the system must issue the two-cycle unlock bypass reset command sequence.
+The first cycle must contain the bank address and the data 90h.
+The second cycle need only contain the data 00h.
+The bank then returns to the read mode.